preciofishbone/OmniaDocsG2/blocks/page-likes-and-comments/index.rst

 Turning the options on or off
 -------------------------------
-When the block is added to a page (or to the Page Type), authors can turn on or off likes and/or comments using Write mode.
+When the block is added to a page (or to the page type), authors can turn on or off likes and/or comments using Write mode.

 .. image:: page-likes-author-new2.png

-This can be very handy if Page Likes and Comments is present in a Page Type, but should not be used on every page.
+This can be very handy if the block "Page likes and comments" is present in a page type, but should not be used on every page.

 Settings for the block
 ************************